TonicAudio/ofxTonic/README.md

 __Supported Platforms__

 XCode projects for now.
-Full PC, Linux support should be easy and forthcoming, but hasn't been tested yet.
+Full PC, Linux support should be easy and arriving soon (hopefully), but hasn't been tested yet.